 A Planting Plan to Entice the Beneficial Insects

-Prepare to be amazed at the amount of larvae gobbling, pest destroying action going on around you in the micro.
-Beneficial insects keep your garden sorted.
-There’s an army on your side: parasitic wasps, hoverflies, various bees and ladybirds, praying mantis, spiders, dragonflies, assassin bugs, lacewings, a variety of beetles, frogs, birds and earwigs (yes, earwigs!).
+There's an army on your side: parasitic wasps, hoverflies, various bees and ladybirds, praying mantis, spiders, dragonflies, assassin bugs, lacewings, a variety of beetles, frogs, birds and earwigs (yes, earwigs!).
 They manage pests, pollination and recycling of debris in return for a safe haven ie your spray free backyard + a years supply of food.
-To sustain them you need an attitude of gratitude towards a few pests: they’re feeding the good guys.
+To sustain them you need an attitude of gratitude towards a few pests: they're feeding the good guys.

 Be Spray Free

-Spray is an insidious thing – it travels far further than you imagine.
-Were it dyed and thus turned visible, you’d be appalled (unless the spray is seaweed!).
-Swap the spray for a roll on if you are dealing with an intense invasion of hard core vining weeds like convulvulus, kikuyu or ivy.
+Spray is an insidious thing - it travels far further than you imagine.
+We're it dyed and thus turned visible, you'd be appalled.

 Habitat

 Home for insects means wild, undisturbed places.
-A selection of natives and perennials, rocks, logs and whatever size body of water your place can fit – whether it’s a pond or birdbath.
+A selection of natives and perennials, rocks, logs and whatever size body of water your place can fit - whether it's a pond or birdbath.
 The more diverse the natural resources, the more diverse the life that comes to play.
-And the more diversity of life the greater diversity of pest management.
+And the more diversity of life, the greater diversity of pest management.

 Year Round Food Supply